microsoft/vscode-docs/docs/java/java-debugging.md

 ![Expression Evaluation](images/java-debugging/expression-evaluation.gif)

+### Hot Code replacement

-Another advanced feature the debugger supports is 'hot code' replacement.
+Another advanced feature the debugger supports is 'Hot Code' replacement.
 Hot code replacement (HCR) is a debugging technique whereby the Java debugger transmits new class files over the debugging channel to another Java Virtual Machine (JVM).
 HCR facilitates experimental development and fosters iterative trial-and-error coding.
 With this new feature, you can start a debugging session and change a Java file in your development environment, and the debugger will replace the code in the running JVM.
 No restart is required, which is why it’s called "hot".
 Below is an illustration of how you can use HCR with Debugger for Java in VS Code.

 ![Hot Code Replacement](images/java-debugging/hcr.gif)

+## Configuration

-There're a lot of different [options and settings](#options) available to configure the debugger.
+There are many options and settings available to configure the debugger.
 For example, configuring the current working directory (cwd) and environment variables is easily done with launch options.

 ![Configure Variables](images/java-debugging/cwd-env.gif)

-Also check the documentation of [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) for help in setting up your project.
+Consult the documentation for the [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) extension for help in setting up your project.

-## Options

 ### Launch